AuthenticFF/jumpstart/README.md

 Deployments have been reconfigured to use the Shipit automation tool.
 Shipit was modeled after Capistrano, so you'll more than likely notice similarities.

-Before you can deploy, configure the Shipit configuration inside `Gruntfile.js`
+Before you can deploy, configure the Shipit configuration inside `shipitfile.js`

-Shipit has 4 distinct deployment components

-1. Codebase deployments `$ grunt shipit:[environment-name] deploy`
-2. Shared file linking `handled by deploy task`
-3. Database downloads `$ grunt shipit:[environment-name] db:pull`
-4. Asset downloads `$grunt shipit:[environment-name] assets:pull`

-Similar to Capistrano, after commiting and pushing your code to the remote repository, run the deploy task to run the deployment.

-When pulling or pushing databases, a new `database` folder will be created in your repository holding database dumps and backups.

-Note: for local and remote servers running MySQL v5.6+, there needs to be an additional manual configuration on the server, to remove a warning created during Database syncing:
+To deploy your code, based on the shipitfile.js configuration run `$ shipit [environment-name] deploy`

+## Syncing Codebase

+Many of the codebases have been configured to pull down the production database and uploaded files.

+After configuring this within the `scripts/.env.sh` file run `$ grunt shell:syncdown` to pull down this data.

-On the environment showing the error, issue the command `$ mysql_config_editor set --login-path=client --host=localhost --user=[USERNAME] --password` replacing [USERNAME] with the correct username, and then typing the password when prompted to.
+Note for hosts running MSQL 5.6+, you might run into an issue.
+To resolve the issue run the command `$ mysql_config_editor set --login-path=client --host=localhost --user=[USERNAME] --password` replacing [USERNAME] with the correct username, and then typing the password when prompted to.

 ## Converting to Craft